ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 Azure Application Insights
 - an application performance management (APM) service, a service for sending telemetry information from application source code to Azure
-- a feature of Azure Monitor and uses Azure Monitor under the hood,
+- a feature of *Azure Monitor* and uses Azure Monitor under the hood,
 - allows you to monitor running applications and automatically detect performance anomalies
 - use built-in analytics tools to view what your users do on your app.
+- can monitor and analyze **telemetry** from mobile apps by integrating with *Visual Studio App Center*

 Knowledge Center. a collection of common questions and answers about Azure